RiazSamir/Adversary-Simulation-Detection-Lab/README.md

     - Sally → Sales OU
   - Created a dedicated GPO for auditing following [Microsoft’s best practices](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations?tabs=winclient).
 This is essential because a standard Windows system does not log key security events such as credential validation, Kerberos authentication, and account logon events by default.
     - Process Creation (Event ID 4688) is an important audit event.
 To make it useful, you must enable “Include command line in process creation events”, which adds command-line telemetry to Event 4688.
 This allows us to see exactly which commands were executed (*Figure 5*)..
-  - Besides the recommended audit policies I had also enabled "**PowerShell Script Block Logging**" (Event ID 4104) to log usage of powershell.